CJOWood/picsync/README.md

 ```

 The easiest way to create the .picsync-credentials.yaml file is to run
 `picsync googlephotos login`.
-This will give you a URL you should open in
+This prints a URL that you can copy into a
-a browser where you're signed in to google, and ask you to authorize the
-Picsync app to *read-only* access to your Google Photos data.
-Once you
-authorize it, the app will print out what you should put into the .picsync-credentials.yaml file.
-(You can avoid printing the details to the
-console using `picsync googlephotos login -o .picsync-credentials.yaml`).
+browser (often on another device when running in Docker).
+Authorize Picsync
+when prompted.
+The flow now requests the Picker API scopes so that the
+application can access your selected photos.
+Once authorization completes,
+the app prints the values to add to `.picsync-credentials.yaml` (use the
+`-o` option to write them directly).

 You should add a block to this with your username/password for Nixplay.